kwokcb/materialxWeb/utilities/README.md

 - Run the `build_flask.sh` script to install all packages found in the Flask folder.
-- For the OpenColorIO application the `materialxocio` package must be installed locally by cloning and installing the package found here<a href="https://github.com/kwokcb/materialxocio.git">repo</a>.
+- For the OpenColorIO application the `materialxocio` package must be installed locally by cloning and installing the package found in this <a href="https://github.com/kwokcb/materialxocio.git">repo</a>.
 This package is currently not published on `PyPi`.

 ### Documentation